FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1980/1980-10-17-the-lena-zavaroni-show.md

 description: Lena Zavaroni stars in her own show at The Webbington, Weston-Super-Mare.
 Lena later sued the Hotel group that owned the venue, due to alleged non-payment of her fees.
 media: Details
 post_description: Lena Zavaroni stars in her own show at The Webbington, Weston-Super-Mare.
 Lena later sued the Hotel group that owned the venue, due to alleged non-payment of her fees.
-categories: [Theatre, The Webbington, Weston-Super-Mare, OnThisDay17October, OnThisDay18October, OnThisDay10January]
+categories: [Theatre, The-Webbington, Weston&#45;Super&#45;Mare, OnThisDay17October, OnThisDay18October, OnThisDay10January]
 ---

 Lena Zavaroni stars in her own show at The Webbington, Weston-Super-Mare.